Most aspiring writers are trying to figure out how to write a book that sells. Here’s a question from a blog reader that touches on this question:

 Here’s a great qualification for someone looking to get into the agenting business: must love books.
 But a qualification to stay in the agenting business is that they must sell books, too.
 I’m not saying the two are mutually exclusive, by any means.
 I obviously need to love, very deeply, all the books I sell.
 However, it’s the selling part that matters undeniably in today’s marketplace, and I don’t plan to look for another job anytime soon, so I have to build my list accordingly.

 Early in my agenting days (and it’s still relatively early, mind), I took on some projects that did tend toward the literary, the quiet, the beautiful.
 And I’m not going to lie when I say that some of them have turned out to be tough sells.
-I’ll sidestep a discussion on selling out and how the whole high-concept “commercial” book world is a travesty and what havoc it’s wreaking on the literature-starved youth of tomorrow and all that blah blah blah here and just mention that I am majorly bummed that these fine, beloved manuscripts of mine are still looking for a publishing home.
+I’ll sidestep a discussion on selling out and how the whole high-concept commercial fiction world is a travesty and what havoc it’s wreaking on the literature-starved youth of tomorrow and all that blah blah blah here and just mention that I am majorly bummed that these fine, beloved manuscripts of mine are hanging out in “my book didn’t sell” territory.
 Enough said.
 The undeniable fact, though, is that it is easier to sell something with a commercial, high-concept premise than something that’s a review-driven award contender or a school and library market darling these days.

 That’s not a bad thing at all.
 What would you like?
-An agent who gushes over your book as it sits unsold?
+An agent who gushes over your work but leaves you in “my book didn’t sell” territory?
 Or an agent who gushes over your book and then sells it, makes your dreams come true, and turns you into a soon-to-be published author?
-Sorry to be so callous, especially with Valentine’s Day around the corner, but I think you’d best be served by the latter, and that’s who I want to be for my clients.
+Sorry to be so callous, but I think you’d best be served by the latter, and that’s who I want to be for my clients.